munkhdorj-m/11th-Python-Review-4/README.md

 **Problem:**

-Write a program that reads a text file and prints the number of words in it.
+Write a program that reads a file and prints the longest word.

 **Example**

     Example File Content (data.txt):
-        Hello world
-        Python programming
-        File exercises
+        What's the longest word in here?

     Program Output:
-        Total number of words: 6
+         "longest"

 ---